+There have been no large-scale, in-depth studies of life story work in dementia care so little is known about whether it makes a difference, how it makes a difference, or even how to measure this.
 Researchers at the University of York want to see if doing life story work makes a difference for people with dementia, their families and other people who care for them.
-There have been no large-scale, in-depth studies of life story work in dementia care so little is known about whether it makes a difference, how it makes a difference, or even how to measure this.

-This study is a small preliminary study which we will use to design a bigger study.
-Kate and Jenni will try out a range of ways of assessing the impact of life story work in six manual care homes across the country, including the home of the person you are being consulted about.
+This study is a small preliminary study which we will use to design a bigger piece of research.
+Kate and Jenni will try out a range of ways of assessing the difference between outcomes for people on wards that do and do not do life story work.
+The person you are a consultee for is on a ward that does not do life story work.
+If they take part in this research they would therefore be in the comparison group.